Technology

 Safely storing your trampoline

-When your trampoline is out, make sure you position it on soft ground, such as lawn or wood chipping, or if that isn't possible, buy some extra shock absorbers for the base and some crash matting to surround the trampoline.
+Make sure you position your trampoline on soft ground, such as lawn or wood chipping.
+If that isn't possible, buy some extra shock absorbers for the base, and some crash matting to surround the trampoline.

-Tie down or use an anchoring kit for larger trampolines so that they don't get caught up in gusts of wind, as this has the potential to cause significant damage.
+Tie your trampoline down or use an anchoring kit for a larger model, so it doesn't get caught up in gusts of wind.
+This has the potential to cause significant damage.

 With smaller trampolines, you can flip them upside down when not in use as a way of anchoring them.